Subscription-Based Model

 Each Pipeline Subscription includes:

-2 RTUs for deployments in the production environment
+2 RTUs for deployments in the Prod environment

-You can purchase as many Pipeline Subscriptions as needed to match your company’s usage.
-Each pipeline can be deployed in either test or production environments, as long as you have enough available subscriptions and RTUs.
+You can purchase as many Pipeline Subscriptions as needed to meet your company’s usage.
+Each pipeline can be deployed in either Test or Prod, as long as you have enough available subscriptions and RTUs.

 Each integration flow can have only one active major version per environment at a time.